a50397/shopify_test_discount_function/README.md

 Installation:

-1. make sure you have a dev store [dev store](https://shopify.dev/docs/apps/tools/development-stores#create-a-development-store-to-test-your-app)
+1. make sure you have a [dev store](https://shopify.dev/docs/apps/tools/development-stores#create-a-development-store-to-test-your-app)
 2. clone this repo
 3. cd `shopify_test_discount_function`
 4. run `yarn` to install the packages
 5. run `yarn deploy` to deploy the extension
-    - login to login to Shopify Partners if necessary
+    - log in to Shopify Partners if necessary
     - create a new app
     - input a name for the new app
     - confirm `Yes, deploy to push changes`